LiosK/UUID.js/README.md

 ## Description

-UUID.js is a JavaScript/ECMAScript library to generate RFC 4122 compliant Universally Unique IDentifiers (UUIDs).
-This library supports both version 4 UUIDs (UUIDs from random numbers) and version 1 UUIDs (time-based UUIDs), and provides an object-oriented interface to print a generated or parsed UUID in a variety of forms.
+UUID.js is a JavaScript/ECMAScript library to generate RFC 9562 compliant Universally Unique IDentifiers (UUIDs).
+This library supports both UUIDv4 (random number-based UUIDs) and UUIDv1 (Gregorian time-based UUIDs).
+It also provides an object-oriented interface to print a generated or parsed UUID in a variety of forms.

 ## Features

-- Generates version 4 UUIDs (UUIDs from random numbers) and version 1 UUIDs (time-based UUIDs)
+- Generates UUIDv4 (random number-based UUIDs) and UUIDv1 (Gregorian time-based UUIDs)
 - Provides an object-oriented interface to print various string representations of a generated or parsed UUID
 - Utilizes a cryptographically secure pseudo-random number generator if available, whereas falling back to `Math.random()` otherwise
-- Appends extra random bits to compensate for the lower timestamp resolution of JavaScript than that required for version 1 UUIDs
+- Appends extra random bits to compensate for the lower timestamp resolution of JavaScript than that required for UUIDv1
 - Comes with a lot of test cases including format checks and statistical tests to maintain a high-quality code base